contentauth/c2pa-min/README.md

 # c2pa_min - example to create a small c2pa Rust application

-`c2pa_min` shows how to create a minimum sized app for signing only We sign with Ed25519 and associated certs without openssl The signing here is in a separate signer app, to show how to keep the private keys private.
+`c2pa_min` shows how to create a minimum sized app for signing only.

+We sign with Ed25519 and associated certs without openssl.
+The signing here is in a separate signer app, to show how to keep the private keys private.
 This does not have the ability to validate.